Indiana University Bloomington: O'Neill School of Public and Environmental Affairs

 The O'Neill School of Public and Environmental Affairs (or SPEA) is the largest school of its kind in the United States.
 Founded in 1972, SPEA is known for its distinctive interdisciplinary approach.
 It brings together the social, natural, behavioral, and administrative sciences in one faculty.
-SPEA has a sister "core" campus at Indiana University–Purdue University Indianapolis (or IUPUI) and an affiliate program is operated at Indiana University's Gary campus.
+SPEA has a sister "core" campus at Indiana University Indianapolis, and an affiliate program is operated at Indiana University's Gary campus.

 SPEA is the headquarters of the Public Administration Review, the premier journal of public administration research, theory, and practice.
-SPEA is also home to the Journal of Policy Analysis and Management, the Journal of Public Budgeting and Finance and Small Business Economics.
+SPEA is also home to the Journal of Policy Analysis and Management, the Journal of Public Budgeting and Finance, and Small Business Economics.

 SPEA has more than a dozen joint programs in social and natural sciences and professional fields.
 Popular majors include nonprofit management and leadership, public policy, public finance, and arts administration.
 SPEA alumni include radio and television host Tavis Smiley and former U.S. Treasury Secretary Paul O'Neill.
 Among SPEA's faculty was Elinor Ostrom, the first woman to receive the Nobel Prize in Economics.
-She was named by Time Magazine one of the 100 most influential people in the United States.
+She was named by Time magazine as one of the 100 most influential people in the United States.